 The Lowry, Pier 8, Salford Quays, Salford, M50 3AZ – Visit Now

 After a troubled year for all of Greater Manchester’s cultural venues, The Lowry’s roadmap out of lockdown includes a range of exciting new exhibitions and events.
-Now that the government has given the go-ahead, the LS Lowry and Days Like These gallery exhibitions are running on Saturdays and Sundays until 29 August.
+Now that the government has given the go-ahead, the LS Lowry and Days Like These gallery exhibitions are back open.
 The former displays the world’s largest public collection of paintings and drawings by LS Lowry, while Days Like These shares the stories of Salford in 2020 using paintings, photographs, films and poetry contributed by locals.

 The safety measures that are now par for the course in venues across Manchester all apply at The Lowry – Track and Trace, sanitiser stations, temperature checks, limited capacity, increased cleaning schedules and so on.
 All designed to keep your visit as safe as possible.
-The retail shop will be open as normal, although there will be no catering available.
-School visits and large groups are also on hold for the time being.
+The retail shop is back open as normal, and the coffee shop is currently open 11am – 4pm Saturdays and Sundays only.
+School visits and large groups remain on hold for the time being.

 The Lowry’s roadmap out of lockdown includes a range of exciting new exhibitions and events